top of page

 Aside from the beautifully tragic lines about love and pining, my favourite thing about Brontë's writing was her absolutely delicious use of insults.
 "Hatless little savage", "saucy witch" and "wicked slut" to name a few of the best bits.
 It always feels like a little treat to find unexpectedly colourful language in a piece of classic literature.

 Having said all of that, I'm still not totally sure how I feel about Wuthering Heights overall.
-A sign of something being worth your time is that it keeps you thinking about it for days on end, which I have been.
+A sign of something being worth your time is that it keeps you thinking about it long after it's ended, which I have been.
 I'm going to watch every adaptation I can find and maybe that'll help me draw some more concrete conclusions.

 bottom of page